Farida-AI-FutureProof/5m-data-2.5-data-warehouse/assignment.md

 ### Question 1

-Let's revisit our `london_bicycle` dbt project.
+Let's revisit our `Austin Bikeshare Dataset` dbt project.
 Modify the `dim_station.sql` model to include the following columns:

 - `total_duration` (sum of `duration` for each station in seconds)
 - `total_starts` (count of `start_station_name` for each station)